Organising a street party

 Some things you need to consider may be:

 - What is the purpose of the party?
-What do you want to get from it eg. to have fun, to make friends, to share an experience
+What do you want to get from it for example to have fun, to make friends, to share an experience

 - When are you going to hold it?
 Does the date clash with other events?